davebenson/doom4-walkthrough/README.md

 * Bluish Door "Prototype Lab 02".
 4 The Possesseds.
 * Red-lit Door-ish area: there's a corpse, a Gauss Cannon and some plasma fuel.
 * Bluish Door "Prototype Lab 01".
 4 The Possesseds.
 Once these guys are dead, stand on the machinery and look for an open duct.
-Secret #2: "Pinky Model: Pinkguy" ???
+SECRET 8.2: "Pinky Model: Pinkguy" ???
 Follow the duct to drop into a room with a The Possessed, plus a Codex Entry "Weapons / BFG-9000".
 Go out this door into the main circular hall

 That's it: now go to the in-game waypoint and interact with it.